epicodus-classroom/dei-curriculum/dei-talks/2_identifying_and_preventing_microaggressions.md

 ### Being An Ally

 We encourage students to become allies.
-An ally is a person that actively works to improve conditions for people from disadvantaged groups.
+An ally is a person who actively works to improve conditions for people from groups with less power.
 Working towards preventing and calling out microaggressions is a good start.
 However, there are many other ways we can be allies as well.

 We recommend checking out the following resources if you are interested in becoming an ally: